Power BI for US government customers

 Government cloud instances

 Microsoft 365 provides different environments for government agencies to meet varying compliance requirements.
-For more information about each environment, see:
+To ensure that you're selecting the right plan for your organization, consult the Microsoft 365 US Government service description for each environment:

 Microsoft 365 Government Community Cloud (GCC) is designed for federal, state, and local government.